How can we overcome skyrocketing energy prices?

 Ståle EriksenKey Account Manager, Kiona

-Implementing measures that affect costs requires timely data.
+Implementing cost-related measures requires timely data.

 "We set up rules to enable all connected systems to work 'smarter.'
 They then optimize, streamline and proactively give notifications of adjustments that can save energy.
 This means direct savings on the bill," Eriksen explains.